ppxscal/Wirebonding/README.md

 # Wirebonding
-An application to generate wirebond diagram for chip packages
+An application to generate wirebond diagrams for chip packages